Maryland Construction Accident Lawyer

 Help is Available from Experienced Maryland Construction Accident Lawyers

 Maryland workers’ compensation is supposed to cover medical expenses and a portion of lost wages after an accidental injury that arises out of and in the course of employment.
 But not all construction accidents qualify for workers’ compensation, and when they do, the amount of benefits is not always sufficient.
 Our personal injury attorneys are knowledgeable and experienced in every avenue of compensation available to an injured construction worker, including workers’ compensation and third party liability claims.
 We fight to see that you receive a full and fair amount of benefits and compensation after an on-the-job construction accident.

-If you have been injured in a construction accident in Maryland, call the law offices of Steinhardt, Siskind & Associates, LLC at 410-766-7630, or toll-free at 866-902-4111.
+If you have been injured in a construction accident in Maryland, call the law offices of Steinhardt, Siskind & Lieberman, LLC at 410-766-7630, or toll-free at 866-902-4111.
 We maintain offices in Glen Burnie and throughout the state of Maryland, and if you cannot travel, we will come to you.
 Call today to schedule your free consultation with one of our compassionate and dedicated Maryland construction accident lawyers.